Best Long-Lasting Colognes for Men

 Base

 Best for: Fall and winter evenings.
-Upscale occasions.
-When you want to smell expensive and sophisticated.
+Date nights.
+When you want to be noticed and remembered.

 Versace Eros EDP